AlliFan/DeadasDisco-DiscordRichPresence/README.md

  ## <ins>To do, sorta</ins>

-- [ ] adding tracking for all the base songs from the game
+- [ ] add tracking for all the base songs from the game
 - [ ] maybe find out how to add stuff like score, current/full song length or even beats count.